A k-mer-based maximum likelihood method for estimating distances of reads to genomes and phylogenetic placement.

 .

-Given a set of reference genomes and a backbone tree, krepp can build an LSH index of colored k-mers by simply running
+Given a set of reference genomes and a backbone tree, krepp can build an LSH index with colored k-mers by running

 where